hyperion-rt/hyperion/docs/setup/setup_dust.rst

 Fully customized 4-element dust
 -------------------------------

+While the Henyey-Greenstein scattering phase function allows for anisotropic scattering, it approximates the phase function by analytical equations.
+In some cases, it is desirable to instead use the full numerical phase function which can be arbitrarily complex.

 To set up a fully customized 4-element dust model, first import the ``SphericalDust`` class (this actually refers to any kind of dust that would